First Time Crackers

 them into storage promptly to preserve the flavor.
-They will stay fresh in the fridge for six months; up to two years in the freezer.
+They will stay fresh in the fridge for six months; up to a year in the freezer.
 And please don't forget to pick up.
 We will dispose of unwanted pecans after 30 days.